dushanfs17/Projects/README.md

 # Project 01 - Brainster Labs

+## Project Overview

-Brainster Labs marks the beginning of my project series, crafted as a simple yet interactive webpage during Brainster's Full-Stack Academy.
+**Brainster Labs** marks the beginning of my project series, crafted as a simple yet interactive webpage during Brainster's Full-Stack Academy.
 This project focuses on displaying dynamic cards, enabling filtering, and handling form creation to streamline frontend practice.
 It showcases foundational skills in building responsive and user-friendly interfaces, featuring:

 - **HTML** for structured content layout.
 - **CSS** and **SCSS** for enhanced styling and modular design.